Keith-S-Thompson/random-passwords/doc/gen-passphrase.md

 English words.
 The example in the cartoon was "correct horse battery staple" (of course you shouldn't use \*that\* specific passphrase).

 The passphrase consists of a sequence of words randomly selected from the specified word list file.
+Only words consisting entirely of ASCII lower-case letters are considered.
 The three command-line arguments (following any options) are:

 1\. **Either** a string of ASCII lowercase letters **or** a decimal integer